carpenlc/KeyStoreImport/README.md

 # mvn clean package install
 ```
 ## Usage
-If you want to include the entire certificate chain, concatenate the certificates in a single PEM-formatted file ordered from root to leaf certificate.
+* If you want to include the entire certificate chain, concatenate the certificates in a single PEM-formatted file ordered from root to leaf certificate.
 This is not required.
 You can simply insert the certificate file.
 ```
 # cat root.pem intermediate.pem certificate.pem > chain.pem
 ```
-The KeyStoreImport tool expects the private key top be in DER-formatted PKCS#8.
+* The KeyStoreImport tool expects the private key top be in DER-formatted PKCS#8.
 To convert a PEM-formatted private key to PKCS#8 format use the following command:
 ```
 # openssl pkcs8 -topk8 -nocrypt -in private.key -inform PEM -out private.p8 -outform DER
 ```
-To insert the certificate chain, and private key into a new keystore execute the following
+* To insert the certificate chain, and private key into a new keystore execute the following
 ```
+# keytool -genkey -alias foo -keystore keystore.jks
+# keytool -delete -alias foo
 # /var/local/KeyStoreImport/bin/KeyStoreImport.bash \
     -keystore=keystore.jks \
     -certs=chain.pem  \